 Many years ago, when I lived in San Francisco, someone asked me how to go camping.
 They had never been.
 I had never met a person who had not camped, had no memory of being a person who didn’t camp, and it was hard to know where to start.
-That was back when I still camped in campgrounds, where they generously provide tables, toilets and water.
+That was back when I still camped in campgrounds, where they generously provide tables, toilets, and water.
 Sometimes, you can even make a reservation to make sure your spot will be waiting for you.

-These days, we camp dozens of weekends a year, but we hardly ever camp in a campground, and often don’t even know exactly where we will be when we start to think about a place to put our tent.
+These days, we camp dozens of weekends a year, but we hardly ever camp in a campground and often don’t even know exactly where we will be when we start to think about a place to put our tent.
 Camping is how we eat and sleep in the outdoors, which is a little bit different from camping as the main event.

-A friend of ours recently came over with a bunch of maps and asked for our advice selecting some weeklong summer vacation adventures.
+A friend of ours recently came over with a bunch of maps and asked for our advice on selecting some weeklong summer vacation adventures.
 No problem!
-Our favorite thing to do is head out with a general direction, casual destination and no certain plan.
+Our favorite thing to do is head out with a general direction, casual destination, and no certain plan.
 How do we do this and still have a successful (meaning fun) weekend?

 Weather: We all have different definitions of “good” weather.
 I encourage you to push your limits with this.
 The odds of experiencing solitude increase dramatically with the ability to tolerate colder or hotter temperatures, rain, snow, wind, mud… There is a sweet spot where a warmer jacket is the only thing needed to have an A+ weekend.
 Learning to read the weather and knowing how to check or guess the conditions is a useful skill.
 Reading the temperament of other people’s camping plans is crucial.
 Avoid 3-day weekends, for example, if you want to go to a popular mountain biking destination.

 4WD: It is not required to have 4WD, but you have a much bigger world to explore if you do.
 This is also true with trailers, which might be nice once you get there, but what a burden if the road is a rutted, rocky, high-clearance situation.